 Jeremiah Program offers one of the nation’s most successful strategies for ending the cycle of poverty for single mothers and their children, two generations at a time.
 Two-generation – or 2Gen — programs uniquely focus on the whole family and achieve long-term, sustainable results.
 The approach has been proven to achieve significant educational, health and economic benefits for parents, children and communities.

 Jeremiah Program is strategically growing throughout the country to meet the growing demand for its model.
 The organization has campuses in Minneapolis and St. Paul, MN, Austin, TX, Fargo, ND, and Rochester-SE, MN.
-Our national office and Campus Support Team is in Minneapolis.
 Learn more here.

 JP came to Boston in 2014 to join the ecosystem of great organizations supporting postsecondary persistence for single mothers in the Boston community.
 The Boston program represented JP’s first nonresidential program, partnering with key higher education, early childhood, and housing organizations to deliver 2Gen programming rather than building our own affordable housing and onsite child development facilities.